 What is a contingent beneficiary?

-A contingent beneficiary gets your life insurance payout if your primary beneficiary can’t accept it.
+A contingent beneficiary receives the payout from your life insurance policy if your primary beneficiary can’t claim it.

 Headshot of Amanda Shih